scotsun/cwgan-medmnist/README.md

 2. Discussed about visualizations of results
 3. Continued on report

-## A more efficient way to calculate a 'proxy' of FID
+## A more efficient way to calculate a of FID
 *Note: this fast algorithm overestimate the FID calculated using a large fake image set.
 Thus, the two scores are not comparable.
 However, it can be compared with itself over training.*

 Given the formula of FID